Prevent users from bypassing PaperCut

 A common query we receive is what measures can be taken to prevent users from bypassing PaperCut NG and PaperCut MF.
 In such situations, users allow themselves to print for free by connecting to printers directly from their workstation or laptop.
 These are a few different measures you can take to prevent this from happening.

 Most modern print devices will allow an administrator to block or allow a certain range of IP addresses under the web interface, usually in the Security section.
 You should be able to “allow-list” the Print Server IP address, authorizing printing to the device from just those addresses.
 All other IPs would be blocked, and this ensures users cannot print to this device directly and will be required to connect through the authorized and PaperCut-managed print server in order to print.
+By necessity this solution assumes that you have set up a print server to facilitate printing and users are not directly printing to printers from their workstations.